migmm/librarian/README.md

 ##### Direct Relationship

 In other cases, you may have direct relationships between entities, such as a one-to-one or one-to-many relationship.
 In this project I made a relationship @OneToOne between books and vendors.

+##### Element Collection

+In this case I used a collection of images, in file helper with the bean @ElementCollection.
+This is often used when you want to model a one-to-many relationship without creating a separate table for the related entities.
+Instead, the collection is stored as part of the owning entity's table.

 ### Running the Project